swiftkickin/Public-Courses/vue-essentials.md

 ## Objectives
  * Students will learn how to build views with Vue.js
  * Students will learn how to render out dynamic data, such as data returned from external web services
- * Students will learn how to listen for events, and how to react accordinly when they occur
+ * Students will learn how to listen for events, and how to react accordingly when they occur
  * Students will learn how Vue.js fits into a larger web application ecosystem

 ## Outline